alexerlandsson/scss-font-lock/README.md

 $base-font-size		| **Optional.** Base font size used to calculate values set in `em`.
 Default 16px if not passed into the mixin.

 ## Error handling
 This mixin is built to handle errors.
-If variables are set it non-compatible units, it will let you know when you compile into css using scss @warn.
+If variables are set it non-compatible units, it will let you know when you compile into css using SCSS @warn.
 Another feature is that the mixin will ignore an output on error and instead display an error message on top of the text.

 ## Browser Compatibility
 ![Chrome](https://github.com/alrra/browser-logos/blob/master/chrome/chrome_64x64.png?raw=true) | ![Safari](https://github.com/alrra/browser-logos/blob/master/safari/safari_64x64.png?raw=true) | ![Firefox](https://github.com/alrra/browser-logos/blob/master/firefox/firefox_64x64.png?raw=true) | ![Opera](https://github.com/alrra/browser-logos/blob/master/opera/opera_64x64.png?raw=true) | ![IE](https://github.com/alrra/browser-logos/blob/master/internet-explorer/internet-explorer_64x64.png?raw=true)